- Primary network operating system

 DePauw’s primary network operating system is Microsoft Active Directory, which is compatible with both Macintosh and Windows operating systems.
-Active Directory enables faculty, staff, and students easy and secure access to network drives (e.g., P:, I:, U:, W:) not only on campus, but also from off campus at your home.
+Active Directory enables faculty, staff, and students easy and secure access to network drives (e.g., P:, I:, U:, W:) not only on campus, but also from off campus at your home or while traveling.

 |P: or Personal Drive||The P: or Personal Drive provides 500MB of storage space on the network for faculty, staff, and students to use for their own school or work-related purposes.
 All materials added to the P: drive are viewable only by the individual.|

 |I: or Instructional Drive||The I: or Instructional Drive provides storage space on the network for instructors to use in teaching courses.
 An I: drive folder is automatically created for every course offered through the Registrar’s Office that both the instructor and students in the course can access.
 Learn more…|

 |U: or University Drive||The U: or University Drive provides storage space on the network for departmental use that is accessible only by faculty and staff members.|

 |W: or Web Drive||The W: or Web Drive enables faculty, staff, and students to publish personal and professional websites.
 All materials added to the W: drive are viewable by anyone on the world wide Web.
 The W: drive provides 250MB of storage space on the network.
 Learn more…|

 Access rights or permissions enable users to view and/or make changes to folders on the network.
 Read-only access enables users to read the contents of the folder, but does not allow them to make changes.
 Read/write access not only enables users to read content, but also enables them to make changes or modify content.
 This includes adding, renaming, and deleting files.